Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-In the previous section, we introduced and discussed two sampling strategies that aim at improving the quality of posterior inference in discrete MRFs: the CoRe sampler with fixed rescaling matrix and its adaptive version, the AdaCoRe sampler, which updates the rescaling matrix in real time during the warm-up phase.
-Now, we need to evaluate their performance.
-With such a purpose, in this section, we compare the efficiency and performance of the two CoRe samplers with that of existing approaches.
-These approaches include sampling strategies from existing literature that are either readily available for Markov Random fields or adaptable to them.
-We divided the methods under comparison into three classes: (i) recalibration methods, which transform the pseudo posterior distributions to an adjusted covariance structure, (ii) approximations of the full likelihood, which define a surrogate function of the full likelihood, where the partition function is equal to the set of unique observed states, and (iii) approximations of the transition kernel, which estimate exact gradient and ratio of partition functions using Monte Carlo simulations.
-The three classes of methods described here are based on a common MCMC sampler, whose details are given in Appendix \ref{appendix:the_fishermhala_sampling_algorithm_and_priors}.
-In the following subsections, we first describe the details of each class, then we introduce the simulation framework used to conduct the numerical experiments and present the corresponding results.
+In the previous section, we introduced two sampling strategies aimed at improving posterior inference in discrete MRFs: the CoRe sampler with a fixed rescaling matrix and its adaptive version, the AdaCoRe sampler.
+In this section, we compare the efficiency and performance of these two samplers with existing approaches that are either readily available for discrete MRFs or adaptable to them.
+We organize the methods under comparison into three classes: (i) recalibration methods, which adjust pseudo-posterior covariance structures; (ii) approximations of the full likelihood, which replace the intractable likelihood with a surrogate defined on the set of observed states; and (iii) approximations of the Metropolis-Hastings transition kernel, which estimate gradients and ratios of partition functions via Monte Carlo simulations.
+All methods considered here are implemented within a common MCMC framework, described in Appendix \ref{appendix:the_fishermala_sampling_algorithm_and_priors}.
+The remainder of the section first describes each class of methods, then introduces the simulation framework and performance metrics, and finally presents the numerical results.